Today I want to talk to you about your relationship to praise.

 A story from my own life: You know me as a writer, and maybe you even think of me as a “good” writer, but for years and years, I didn’t write at all.

 I started writing again only because I decided to let go of the very desire for praise.

 For a long time, I had wanted the world to tell me I was a good writer.
 At the same time, I was plagued by fears that I was a terrible writer.
 These two often go hand in hand – we are insecure about x, and want the world to reassure us out of our insecurity with praise.

 I remember the early morning I sat at my computer in my very quiet living room – surrounded by the still darkness of 5am in November.
 I consciously told myself: “You are now letting go of that whole big thing of whether anyone in this world ever thinks you are a good writer.
 You are now doing this for you.”

 Why/how did I do this?
 I realized that this was the only way I could write.

 That day, something major shifted.
 I became the authority on my work.
 I, not anyone else.

 That shift allowed me to write and write and write.
 It allowed a flow of creativity and productivity.

 Here’s a little more on this topic, in video (3 minutes).
 I share about my journey to writing, and I share some interesting research findings about praise that shocked me and woke me up.
-Click HERE to watch if you are reading this over email.

 Where in your life are you being distracted by dependence on praise or avoidance of it?